,

 Full range of organic and sundry items

-Saturday and Sunday 10am to 12pm
+Saturday and Sunday 10.00 am to 12.00 pm

 Directions to the Hoole Allotments Hut

 Travel along Hoole Road turn into Canadian Avenue and then left into Panton Road.
-Park on the Coronation Recreation Park car park and walk down the pathway to Hoole Allotments,
+Park on the Coronation Recreation Park car park and walk down the pathway to Hoole Allotments.